Cape Matapan: History

 Cape Matapan has been an important place for thousands of years.
-Near Taenarum, there is a cave that Greek legends claimed was the home of Hades, the god of the dead.
+Near Taenarum is a cave that Greek legends claimed was the home of Hades, the god of the dead.
 The ancient Spartans built several temples there, dedicated to various gods.
-On the hill situated above the cave, lie the remnants of an ancient temple dedicated to the sea god Poseidon (Νεκρομαντεῖον Ποσειδῶνος).
+On the hill situated above the cave lie the remnants of an ancient temple dedicated to the sea god Poseidon (Νεκρομαντεῖον Ποσειδῶνος).
 Under the Byzantine Empire, the temple was converted into a Christian church, and Christian rites are conducted there to this day.
 Cape Matapan was once the place where mercenaries waited to be employed.

 A naval battle occurred there on 19 July 1717, between the Venetian navy of the Republic of Venice, supported by a mixed squadron of allied ships from Portugal, the Papal States and Malta, and the Ottoman fleet, under Kapudan Pasha Eğribozlu İbrahim Pasha.
 It is known as the Battle of Matapan and its results were indecisive.

+In 1892 a lighthouse was constructed, but it is now in disuse.

 At Cape Matapan, the Titanic's would-be rescue ship, the SS Californian, was torpedoed and sunk by German forces on 9 November 1915.
 In March 1941, a major naval battle, the Battle of Cape Matapan, occurred off the coast of Cape Matapan, between the Royal Navy and the Italian Regia Marina, in which the British emerged victorious in a one-sided encounter.
 The encounter's main result was to drastically reduce future Italian naval activity in the Eastern Mediterranean.

-General Info

-More recently a lighthouse was constructed, but it is now in disuse.

-As the second southernmost point of mainland Europe, the cape is on the migration route of birds headed to Africa.